History of weapons: Trident

 The classical Greek civilization had mastered the art of making spears.
 The trident, a three pronged spear used for fishing, was a form of spear popular with the Greeks.
-This weapon was used in the east by the Indians who called it Trishul (three spears) and by gladiators in Rome known as retarii, or 'net-fighters', in keeping with the historical use of the trident in fishing.
+This weapon was used in the east by the Indians who called it trishul (three spears) and by gladiators in Rome known as retarii, or 'net-fighters', in keeping with the historical use of the trident in fishing.
 These net fighters would cast the net onto their enemies and once their enemies were trapped and helpless in the net, would then use the trident to kill them or inflict serious injuries.
 The trident is also associated with various gods: Poseidon and his Roman counterpart Neptune were both associated with and often depicted with a trident, and the Hindu god Shiva also wields the trident.

 Assyrian Empire

 Assyria was a Northern Mesopotamian kingdom known for its war-like culture.
-It was King Shamshi-Adad I at the start of the 18th century BC who conquered lands to the west as far as the Mediterranean, and established the first Assyrian empire.
+It was King Shamshi-Adad I at the start of the 18th century BCE who conquered lands to the west as far as the Mediterranean, and established the first Assyrian empire.
 They had set up schools to teach military warfare involving demolition of walls and mining city walls.
 The Assyrians were surrounded by hostile, powerful and aggressive tribes, therefore it was important for them to train their people.
 The Assyrian army was the first to use iron in its weapons.
 Unlike the rest of the civilizations, the Assyrian charioteers had a crew of three people, rather than the usual two: an extra crew member was added to protect the rear.
 They were the first to introduce cavalry and the first to develop siege craft with siege towers and battering rams.
 Cavalry had completely replaced chariots in late 600 BCE.
 The King stood in the middle on a chariot flanked by bodyguards and the standing army.
 The archers stood in front of the king and were covered by powerful 'spearmen' and shielded carriers who fought in close combat with the enemies, then there were the heavy chariots and the horsemen who would charge into enemy lines with brutal force.